coryleach/UnityGUI/README.md

 ## Usage

-After importing via the PackageManager import the Demo unity asset package from the demo folder.
+After importing this package via the PackageManager import the Demo/Demo.unitypackage file from the Assets->Import Package option in the menu.

 ### PanelView
 PanelView which provides Show & Hide behavior which can be instant or async and awaitable.